Glanbia sees sharp decline in earnings due to Covid-19 crisis

 Glanbia withdrew its 2020 full year financial guidance earlier this year due to the uncertainty of duration and impact of the Covid-19 pandemic

-The company’s other main division, Glanbia Nutritionals, reported a 12 per cent rise in revenue to €1.3 billion.
-Ebitda was down 6.8 per cent year-on-year to €48.1 million.
+Ms Talbot also said the company had developed a stronger online portal to better accomodate the growing preference for buying protein powders online.

-Total group profit for the group was €69.9 million, down €16.9 million on the prior year.
+Overall Glanbia reported a 25 per cent decline in adjusted earnings to €85 million.
+Revenues rose 2.3 per cent to €1.8 billion from €1.76 billion a year earlier, while adjusted earnings per share fell 17.2 per cent to 31.05 cents.

-The board is recommending an interim dividend of 10.68 cent per share, to be paid in October, unchanged versus the same six months in 2019.
+Total profit for the group was €69.9 million, down €16.9 million on the prior year.

-Glanbia withdrew its 2020 full year financial guidance earlier this year due to the uncertainty of duration and impact of the Covid-19 pandemic.
+As part of the results, Glanbia signalled its intention to buy Canadian specialist flavours business Foodarom for 60 million Canadian dollars (€38.4 million) .

 The transaction is expected to complete in the second half, subject to customary closing conditions, and is expected to be earnings accretive from 2021.